JohnDorsey/PyCellEliminationRun/readme.md

       -complete and test grid mode for CellCatalogue.

-      -store CellTargeter rankings as a heap for performance reasons.

       -improve structure of Spline init args.

       -make CERCS test for more incompatible settings.

-      -fix unnecessary calls to dict.keys().

       -allow Spline cache settings to be chosen automatically.

-      -modify EmbedCode class to allow original values for settings to be embedded.

       -simplify the CellElimRunCodecState: